 - Accurately scanned data is enabling CodeCheck to offer additional market research services.

 CodeCheck plans to enter the US market with the English beta version of the scanning app.
 A total of 100 million scans have already been performed with the app, and more than 1.6 million consumers in German-speaking countries use it.

 The company is also looking to enhance the app with Scandit’s augmented reality function.
 Consumers would then be able to scan and decode barcodes of multiple products on a shelf, all at once using Scandit’s MatrixScan function.
 Then, with Scandit’s augmented reality overlays, they can view products that meet their needs.
 These features will help users who are looking for a specific product among a variety of similar offerings in a drugstore to find their desired item more quickly.

-The innovative scanning solution locates and decodes all barcodes in a certain area and then shows the user precisely the products that meet the search criteria.
+The innovative scanning solution locates and decodes all barcodes in a certain area and shows the user the exact products that meets their search criteria.
 Before a possible rollout, the company is testing the usage scenarios and will adjust the functions offered by Scandit to the CodeCheck app.